Overview of cervical facet syndrome

-Cervical facet syndrome, or cervical facet disease, is the structural deterioration of one or more of the vertebral facet joints in the cervical segment of the spine in the neck.
-This type of osteoarthritis is particularly common later in life, and can lead to significant, chronic pain if left untreated.
-As is the case with most degenerative spine conditions, treatment of cervical facet syndrome is normally first attempted conservatively, with invasive options considered if pain persists.
+Cervical facet syndrome, also known as cervical facet disease or cervical osteoarthritis, is the structural deterioration of one or more of the vertebral facet joints in the cervical (upper) segment of the spine, which is mostly located in the neck.
+This type of osteoarthritis is particularly common later in life, and can lead to significant chronic pain if left untreated.
+As is the case with most degenerative spine conditions, treatment of cervical facet syndrome is normally first attempted conservatively, with more invasive options considered if pain persists.

-The vertebrae in the neck (with the exception of the first cervical vertebra, C1) are connected to adjacent vertebrae at a synovial, fluid-filled encapsulated joint known as a facet joint.
-This sliding joint’s structure stabilizes the spine, but also allows for the movement that we require from our neck.
+The seven vertebrae in the neck — with the exception of the first cervical vertebra, C1 — are connected to adjacent vertebrae at a synovial, fluid-filled encapsulated joint known as a facet joint.
+This sliding joint’s structure stabilizes the spine, but also allows for the movement that we require from our neck and back.
 In order to provide this needed flexibility, the joint’s articular surfaces are covered by cartilage.
 This slippery cartilage allows the bones to slide over one another smoothly.
-Over the years, as a result of regular use and the burden of supporting the weight of the skull, this cartilage gradually wears away, eventually resulting in bone-on-bone contact.
-Cervical facet syndrome is the term used to describe this condition.
+Over the years, as a result of natural aging, regular use and the burden of supporting the weight of the skull, this cartilage gradually wears away, eventually resulting in bone-on-bone contact.
+Cervical facet syndrome is a term used to describe this condition.

-This condition can cause a number of symptoms depending on the location and severity of the joint deterioration.
-Examples include:
+This condition can cause a number of symptoms, depending on the location and severity of the joint deterioration.
+Examples of symptoms include:

 - Local pain at the site of the joint